-Finally, after much anticipation and finger crossing, we have seen the first images of a hedgehog exploring inside my Daughter’s Hedgehog House (made as school exam project).
+Finally, after much anticipation and finger crossing, we have seen the first images of a hedgehog exploring inside my daughter’s Hedgehog House (made for school exam project).
 I really didn’t believe my luck last night as I looked in at a perfect time… just as one arrived!

 The record button was quickly activated and I had no idea what would happen next!
 The hedgehog may have walked straight out again.
 However, it went straight into one corner and after a little adjusting itself into the space went to sleep!
 It looked like it knew its way around too.